Riese: Kingdom Falling: Production

 The cast of Riese includes actors and actresses from other notable science fiction and fantasy television series, such as Stargate and Sanctuary's Amanda Tapping; Sanctuary's Ryan Robbins and Emilie Ullerup; Stargate Universe's Patrick Gilmore and Peter Kelamis; Stargate Atlantis's Ben Cotton; Battlestar Galactica's Alessandro Juliani and Smallville's Allison Mack.

 Syfy started airing Riese on October 26, 2010 with a new name: Riese: Kingdom Falling.

 On November 30, 2010, Space announced that Riese will start airing on spacecast.com early in 2011, making Canada the first country after the United States to air the complete webseries.

-Riese has been noted for its usage of the Red One.
+Riese has been noted for its usage of the Red One, a digital cinematography camera.
 It is also one of the first live action sci-fi web series to feature the steampunk genre.
 Production-value wise, it has been compared to the web efforts of Sanctuary and features a cast of top Sci-Fi actors from a variety of shows.
 It is also one of the first dramatic web series to incorporate animals as one of their cast ensemble.